efmmoncada/school-management/README.md

 If you would like to run this app yourself, first clone the repo.

-From there, In the project directory, you can run `npm start`
+From there, in the project directory run `npm install` to install the apps dependencies.
+You should now be able to run `npm start`

 This will run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:9191](http://localhost:9191) to view it in your browser.

 The page will reload when you make changes.

-## Database Configure
+## Database Configuration

 ```
 python3 -m venv venv